-How to make a Right Decision
+How to Make a Right Decision?

 If you are in your mid-career, you would know how important it is to make the right decision the first time.
 It can make or break a company.
-For example, an executive making a right decision to let go of a client without thinking through about the consequences.
+For example, an executive making the right decision to let go of a client without thinking through about the consequences.
 Now it turns out that the competitor of the company got the same client and that single client has generated double of what they earned in the last quarter.
 Now, what the executive would feel?
 Yes, terrible.
-But with a proven method you can turn around the consequences or better yet, you can make the right decision the first time.
+But with a proven method, you can turn around the consequences or better yet, you can make the right decision the first time.

 In this article, we will show you what to think before making any right decisions.
 You will also learn how to divide your decisions into different categories and how to create a decision framework for your big-impact decisions.